An optimal XP algorithm for Hamiltonian cycle on graphs of bounded clique-width: Directed Hamiltonian cycle

-We define partial solutions and auxiliary multigraphs similarly at the exception that a directed path from a vertex labeled $i$ to a vertex labeled $j$ in a partial solution corresponds to a directed edge $(v_i,v_j)$ in the auxiliary multigraph.
-Based on Lemma~\ref{lem:directedeuleriantrail}, the set of connected components and the degree sequence are important.
-Thus we can follow the lines of the proof for undirected graphs, and easily deduce that one can solve Directed Hamiltonian Cycle in time $n^{O(k)}$, where $k$ is the directed clique-width of the given digraph.
+From the definition of $\simeq$, one can show that $|\Pi(H)/\simeq|\leq n^{2k}\cdot 2^{k^2}$.
+Thus we can follow the lines of the proof for undirected graphs, and easily deduce that one can solve \textsc{Directed Hamiltonian Cycle} in time $n^{O(k)}$, where $k$ is the directed clique-width of the given digraph.